Do you find yourself doing everything, and leaving your partner out of the picture? Here’s how to involve dads at home —

 “I have seen so many women inadvertently discourage their husbands from doing their share by being too controlling or critical… If she acts as a gatekeeper mother and is reluctant to hand over responsibility, or worse, questions the father’s efforts, he does less… Anyone who wants her mate to be a true partner must treat him as an equal—and equally capable—partner.”

 Your husband might take a longer time soothing the baby, and watching from the sidelines is difficult, especially when you can step in and solve it.

 But stepping in would deny him the ability to refine his skills and determine which soothing methods work best for the baby.
 In other words, he needs the space to stumble to learn and get better.

-Common roles for moms include dealing with the daily—and boring—tasks.
-Changing the baby’s diapers, packing lunches, meeting with the children’s teachers.
-Meanwhile, dads’ version of parenting is taking the kids out to the park or romping around with a game of chase.
+Common roles for moms include dealing with daily—and often boring—tasks and housework.
+Changing the baby’s diapers, packing lunches, and meeting with the children’s teachers.
+Meanwhile, interactions with dad means taking the kids out to the park or romping around with a game of chase in the backyard.

-Fun times with dads are beneficial and even necessary, but kids benefit when they see their dad participating in tasks that mom does as well.
+Fun activities with dads are beneficial and even necessary, but younger children benefit when they see their dad participating in tasks that their mom does as well.
 They see that he’s just as capable of taking them to the pediatrician, and that mom can have fun at the park, too.

 5. Make regular alone time between dad and the kids

 How can dad bond with the kids and have an equal say and participation in the household?
 Go on strike.
-Leave the kids alone with him regularly so that he’ll know just as much as you do about what they need and want.
+Leave the kids alone with him regularly so that he knows just as much as you do about what they need and want.